 Toi Rangatahi Participation Fund

-This fund supports artists/organisations to provide opportunities for young people aged 10-14 to participate in high-quality arts activities.
+This fund supports artists and organisations to provide opportunities for young people aged 10-14 to participate in high-quality arts activities.
 It's aimed at developing creative potential, focusing on under-represented communities.

 - Find out who got funded recently